Dime Novel Printing Processes

 However, the first major technology shift in printing was the introduction of Treadwell’s steam-power platen printing press.
 These printing presses were still platen-style (that is, they printed on a single flat sheet of paper at a time), but the inclusion of steam power and a different workflow allowed the speed of printing to increase dramatically.
 The largest of Isaac Adam’s bed and platen presses could reportedly process one thousand sheets per hour.
 To this day, fine manual printing still uses platen presses similar in construction to these older models.

-At the end of the eighteenth century, Louis-Nicolas Robert designed and built a machine that for the first time could generate a continuous sheet of paper that yielded large rolls that could eliminate some of the time involved in removing and placing new sheets of paper into a printing press.
+At the end of the eighteenth century, Louis-Nicolas Robert designed and built a machine that for the first time could generate a continuous sheet of paper that yielded large rolls, eliminating some of the time involved in removing and placing new sheets of paper into a printing press.
 Several inventors worked on these paper-production machines.
-Henry and Sealy Fourdrinier eventually funded the development of a commonly used paper machine (unto the exhaustian of the Fourdrinier fortune), and thus these machines were often called Fourdrinier machines in their period.
+Henry and Sealy Fourdrinier funded the development of a commonly used paper machine, and thus these machines were often called Fourdrinier machines in their period.

 These machines would have some variant on a basic process of handling the paper.
 First, there was a pulp mixing section called a headbox that delivered this pulpy slurry onto a track of mesh to remove the bulk of the water.
 This conveyor delivered the paper into the rest of the machine, which continued to dry the paper.
 The last section of the machine rolled the finished paper.